A Locals Guide to Malibu Wine Country

 About Malibu Wineries

 If you’re picturing Malibu wineries along the pacific coast where they filmed Baywatch and too many movies to name, that’s not quite how it is.
 The Malibu wine region actually dots the Santa Monica Mountains, nestled between the Malibu coast and Mulholland highway to the north.
-So, it’s more mountainous terrain than beach.
+So, it’s more mountainous terrain than beach, and that’s where you’ll find the best wine tasting Malibu has to offer!

-When driving south through the windy canyon, Kanan Road, from the 101 freeway, about halfway to the Malibu coast you’ll notice rows and rows of picturesque vines.
-Unlike larger wine regions like Napa or even Santa Ynez, this doesn’t go on for miles and miles, and you can’t really bike from one winery to another, nor just walk through the front door.
-In fact, a Malibu winery is not necessarily the best place to sample Malibu wines.
+When driving south through the windy canyon, Kanan Road, from the 101 freeway, about halfway to the Malibu coast you’ll notice rows and rows of picturesque vineyards.
+You’re in Malibu wine country—don’t miss it!
+Unlike larger wine regions like Napa or even Santa Ynez, vineyards in Malibu don’t go on for miles and miles, and you can’t really bike from one winery to another, nor just walk through the front door of Malibu wineries’ tasting rooms.
+In fact, a Malibu winery is not necessarily the best place to sample Malibu wines!

 The Best Malibu Wine Tasting